-Figures 16.3 and 16.4 illustrate the change in pit limit between the roast and no-roast options.
+Figure 16.3 and Figure 16.4 illustrate the change in pit limit between the roasting and non-roasting options.

-Figure 16.3 shows a typical cross section showing block NSR values for the no-roast option.
-The thick red lines depict the optimal pit for a given set of parameters.
-The pit presented corresponds to the one giving the maximum undiscounted value on green curve in Figure 16.2.
+Figure 16.3 illustrates a typical cross section showing block NSR values for the non-roasting option.
+The thick red lines depict the maximum undiscounted value shell, also represented by the highest value on the green curve in Figure 16.2.